RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 ## What does this app do?

 Primarily, it annotates GWAS or PheWAS association results with Genes, GWAS Catalogs, Odds Ratios, and Phenotype long descriptions (mainly ICD-9 codes).
-Also, the app can annotate the following irrespective of association results:
+Additionally, the app can annotate the following irrespective of association results:

 - SNP with Gene: Provide chromosome and basepair location as input file and select gene annotation options.
 - SNP with EBI GWAS catalog and GRASP catalog: Provide chromosome and basepair location as input file and select GWAS catalog annotation options.